 These are once again just bumper covers, and they offer no protection or utilitarian gains at all.
 They just look different.
 Some people don’t treat trucks like trucks.
 They may lower them, or just make them flashy.
-These bumpers are not very common for our trucks, but if you look hard enough, you can find them.

 Low Profile Bumpers (Front)

 Now we start getting into what our trucks were made for.
 Low profile bumpers generally attach to your frame, and wrap over the front of your bumper cover, or replace the bottom half of your bumper cover (if applicable).
 They are usually a few steel tubes or sheet metal welded together that are generally painted black.
 They are designed to be light and visually subdued, but still offer extra protection and mounting options over stock bumper covers.
 Some models can come with or offer mounting options for light bars, winches, and tow hooks.
 Typically, these are around $550 to $2000 depending on the make, model, and options.

 When you want to treat your truck like a truck, the stock bumper covers will not last.
 It is unfair to dedicate just a couple paragraphs to these bumpers because there are so many different types and options, but I’ll try to sum it up..
 Generally, these replace the lower half of your bumper cover and can offer some type of protection to the upper half.
 The lower and upper protection can vary greatly.

 While some just give you the addition of a metal bumper in front of the plastic cover, some offer skid plates that help protect the expensive stuff under the truck: suspension, front-engine components and accessories, and wiring.
 Some also offer protection above in forms of metal grills or bars around your headlights, metal grills or bars in front of the stock grill, or both.